Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

 However, Archbishop Lwanga only said, and I quote, “Parliament passed the Islamic Banking Act but it is still an issue of concern to all of us, including the Muslims themselves because we do not know how this is going to work”

-I agree, because Islamic banking can’t work without a Shariah advisory board that government is delaying to put in place that will advise Bank of Uganda on Islamic banking transactions that are enormously complex.
+I agree because Islamic banking can’t work without a Shariah advisory board that the government is delaying putting in place that will advise the Bank of Uganda on Islamic banking transactions that are enormously complex.

 That aside, not many Muslims understand the complexity of Islamic finance so they have to first be trained if it’s to be effective.
 You can’t introduce it to operate in a vacuum.